Mount Katmai: Volcanic activity

 Little is known about the historical activity of Katmai volcano before the great 1912 eruption.
 Early United States Coast and Geodetic Survey maps suggest a pre-caldera summit elevation of about 7500 ft, and local villagers reported in 1898 that one of the volcanoes in the general area "smoked" occasionally.

 Between June 6 and 9, 1912, the most spectacular Alaskan eruption in recorded history and the 20th century's largest measured volcanic eruption formed a large summit caldera at Katmai volcano.
 The eruption happened at a vent about 6 mi to the west of Mount Katmai (at the Novarupta Volcano).
-During over 60 hours, the volcano erupted an estimated 28 km3 of ash flows and tephra representing 13 km3 of magma volume.
+For over 60 hours, the volcano erupted an estimated 28 km3 of ash flows and tephra representing 13 km3 of magma volume.
 The eruption produced a cloud of suffocating gas and ash that blackened the sky.

 The inhabitants of the town of Kodiak, with ash falling on them, were led to the United States Revenue Cutter Service revenue cutter where they sheltered and were cared for by the crew, remaining in the harbor because Captain Perry determined "an attempt to leave here would be unwise" because the eruption made navigation dangerous.

 The withdrawal of magma beneath Katmai resulted in the collapse of the summit area, forming the caldera.
 Following the subsidence, a small dacitic lava dome known as Horseshoe Island was emplaced on the floor of the caldera; this is the only juvenile material erupted from Katmai caldera during the historical eruption.
 It was visible at the time of the expedition in 1916, but has since been submerged by the crater lake.
 Still, the eruption from Katmai had a VEI of 3, and possibly involved phreatic eruptions.

 Following the eruption, thousands of fumaroles vented steam from the ash, creating the Valley of Ten Thousand Smokes.

 In 1919, geologists noted a lake covering a large part of the caldera floor.
 By 1923 the lake was gone and numerous fumaroles, mud pots, and a large mud geyser had replaced it.
 The lake has since refilled to a depth of over 800 ft.
 Small glaciers have formed on a bench within the caldera beside the lake.
 Pumice still floats on Naknek Lake nearby.